railscampau/railscampau.github.com/index.markdown

 ## Buses from Gold Coast

-We're aiming on organising a bus transfer from Gold Coast airport at 3:30pm, and returning to Gold Coast airport at 10am on Monday morning.
+We're aiming to organise a bus transfer from Gold Coast airport at 3:30pm on Friday, and returning to Gold Coast airport at 10am on Monday morning.

 Its estimated the cost for the bus will be $45 or so.
 When final numbers are known, a final price will be set and money collected for this at that time.

 So, if you want the bus choose the appropriate registration ticket to indicate this to our statisticians.

-We can also plan that the bus does a pickup from he centre of Surfers Paradise if people want to arrive early on the Friday and do some sight seeing...
+We can also plan that the bus does a pickup from the centre of Surfers Paradise if people want to arrive early on the Friday and do some site seeing...
 Jump on the [RailsCamp mailing list](http://groups.google.com/group/railscamp) to discuss this.